joshdk/retry/README.md

 ### From source

-Alternatively, a development version of this tool by running:
+Alternatively, a development version of this tool can be installed by running:

 ```bash
 $ go get -u github.com/joshdk/retry